 How We Got The Bible

 Writing in many forms has been around for a long, long time—thousands of years.
-When God first began to “reveal” Himself to humans and help them sort out all the differences between all the idols and hand-made gods, on one hand, and the one true, living God, on the other hand, He prompted various people to begin writing down his words.
+When God first began to “reveal” Himself to humans and help them sort out all the differences between all the idols and hand-made gods worshipped in those ancient times, on one hand, and the one true, living God, on the other hand, He prompted various people to begin writing down his words.
 Oh, they weren’t written on word processors and faxed or texted from place to place, but they were written down—on clay tablets, on special animal skins, on papyrus . . . writing surfaces like that.
 God simply caused people to write down what He wanted them to write.
 He simply put his thoughts and concepts into their minds.

 If God is truly God, He can certainly do that sort of thing.
 Keep in mind the people He used to write the Bible were humans just like you and me; some were well-educated, some were not.
 They came from various walks of life and occupations.
 Some were kings, some were farmers and fisherman, but they could write.

 Don’t believe the naïve notion they were sort of ancient “cave people” who were ignorant, who couldn’t read or write.
 That simply isn’t true.
 From China, the Middle East, and various other sites all over the world, archaeologists, toponymists, epistemologists, and other experts about humanity’s history are constantly discovering more and more writing that is more and more ancient—going back many thousands of years.
 Here’s how one reference in the Bible itself says God caused people to communicate in writing what He wanted them to.
 2 Peter 1: 21 (that means the second book of Peter’s, the first chapter, and the 21st verse) says as they were guided and directed by the Spirit of God Who lived inside them, certain people communicated in writing what God wanted written.